-Citizens attending Council meetings are required to observe the same rules of order and decorum applicable to members of the Council and staff.
+Citizens attending and participating in a City Council meeting either in-person or telephonically are required to observe the same rules of order and decorum applicable to members of the Council and staff.
 Unauthorized remarks or demonstrations from members of the audience, such as personal remarks, applause, yells, outbursts, and/or other disruptions are not permitted.

 Requests for Accommodation

 Persons with a disability may request a reasonable accommodation by contacting the City Clerk’s Office at 480-312-2412.
 Requests should be made as early as possible to allow time to arrange accommodation.

 The Scottsdale Mayor and Council thank you for your interest in Scottsdale City government.
 If you have questions about the Council Meeting agendas or schedule, please contact the City Clerk’s Office at 480-312-2412.